Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

 Some of these symptoms might be side effects of PD medications, but a person experiencing any of these should notify their doctor to rule out possible dementia.

-Diagnosing dementia can be difficult, as no single test can definitively identify the presence or type of dementia.
+Diagnosing dementia can be difficult, as

 If a person with PD starts to experience dementia symptoms 1 year or more after their diagnosis, a doctor may diagnose the condition as PD dementia.